 We found 10 areas and since these reinforce each other, we paired them as followed:

 - Accounting & Spend.

 Fraud & Identity: This one is pretty straight forward: more claims more fraud.
 It took a single tweet to get a $69 million government contract.
 Defrauding government is up 93% according to one study.
 Fraud is closely linked to identity.
 That’s why AI & Analytics companies, like Resistant.ai, have seen increased investor interest.
 Governance, Risk and Compliance (GRC – $286M), Identity ($267M), Know Your Customer (KYC-$190M), Biometrics ($152M), and Fraud Detection ($58M) all got love from VC’s in 2020.
-Luckily, the Privacy sector received the most at $549M.
-This is the sector conceived by the legal industry as a counterweight.
+Luckily, the Privacy sector received the most with total of $549M in 2020.
+This is the sector, conceived by the legal industry, as a counterweight to Identity and Fraud.
 See them all in the RiskTech 2020 Investment donut chart in the gallery below.

 Accounting & Spend: Now why was contract management suddenly so popular?
 E-Signature software downloads shot up +511% during corona according to the TrustRadius chart.
 Companies want to get their spending under control and to seal deals airtight.
 Most lawyers may have felt rejuvenated by the funding reports of Contract Lifecycle Management (CLM) providers.
 However, this was mostly a win for accountants.
 In Breach: New Players in Contract Management, we explored the different deployments of contract software.
 Contracts software used by the legal professionals for drafting and reviewing ranked 13th.
 While accounting ranked number one and CLM with E-Signatures ranked 7th in RiskTech Trends.
 In short, companies are employing CLM and E-Signatures to get a grip on finances and not necessarily to get more legal support.